burak5489/Prediction-with-CLV/README.md

 # burakhakanakin
 ##############################################################
+#  1. We will make a CLTV prediction for 2010-2011 UK customers 6 month period
-#  1. 2010-2011 UK müşterileri için 6 aylık CLTV prediction yapacağız.
+#     2010-2011 UK müşterileri için 6 aylık CLTV prediction yapacağız.
 ##############################################################

 #######################